 5. Al Dente Ristorante

-It’s a small, unassuming restaurant on narrow Salem Street you might otherwise miss if not for the green awning out front.
+It’s a small, unassuming restaurant on narrow Salem Street in Boston you might otherwise miss if not for the green awning out front.
 Warm, intimate, and unfussy, Al Dente’s authentic traditional Italian fare has the vibe that the recipes were passed down from generation to generation and would earn Nonna’s approval.
-Established in 1993, expect to be greeted by a smiling server and a basket of freshly baked bread thereafter, and prepare to bring home a to-go box as portions here can be generous (see: the bolognese).
+This gem of Boston’s North End was established in 1993.

 What To Order At Al Dente